openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 New parameters in get_volume_stats
 ----------------------------------
-Two new configuration options "max_over_subscription_ratio" and "max_used_ratio" will be added to cinder/volume/driver.py.
-These two configuration options will be added to cinder.conf.
-They can be configured for each backend when multiple-backend is enabled.
+One new configuration options "max_over_subscription_ratio" will be added to cinder/volume/driver.py.
+This configuration option will be added to cinder.conf.
+It can be configured for each backend when multiple-backend is enabled.

-Note: These two configuration options are provided as a reference implementation and will be used by the LVM driver.
-However, it is not a requirement for a driver to use these two options from cinder.conf.
+Note: This configuration option is provided as a reference implementation and will be used by the LVM driver.
+However, it is not a requirement for a driver to use this option from cinder.conf.
 Driver can choose its own way if that makes more sense.

 In scheduler/host_manager.py, the following additional information sent by each backend will be saved and will be used later by the scheduler to make